STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 ............................

-Often, we want to be able to not only define an execution policy to use by default for all spawned tasks inside the task block, but in addition to customize the execution context for one of the tasks executed by ``task_block::run``.
+Often, we want to be able to not only define an execution policy to use by default for all spawned tasks inside the task block, but also to customize the execution context for one of the tasks executed by ``task_block::run``.
 Adding an optionally passed executor instance to that function enables this use case::